owanturist/react-impulse/README.md

 A hook that initiates a stable (never changing) Sweety store.

-The first argument is either [`initialValue`] is a value to initialize the store or [`lazyInitialValue`] is a function returning an initial value that calls only once when the hook is called.
+The first argument is either an [`initialValue`] value to initialize the store or a [`lazyInitialValue`] function returning an initial value that calls only once when the hook is called.
 It might be handy when the initial value is expensive to compute.

 ```tsx
 const UsernameInput: React.FC = () => {